 It is typical for surgeons to advise that patients wait a few weeks between having lens replacement surgery on either eye, giving one time to heal before beginning on the other.

 Can I undergo lens replacement surgery if I have had laser eye surgery previously?

 Yes, you can.
 However, the range of lenses which are available to you may be limited.
 Your surgeon will be able to advise further on your particular needs.

 I have cataracts.
 Am I suitable for lens replacement?

 Certainly!
 One of the main benefits of Clarivu lens replacement surgery is that it removes cataracts, as well as correcting a wide range of other visual problems.
 It can also be used to prevent cataracts from developing in the future.

 What should I look for to find the best lens replacement surgery provider?

 To ensure that you get the very best lens replacement surgery possible, we always advise going to a modern, dedicated eye hospital which has world class surgeons and uses the latest technology, as we do here at Optegra.
 It’s best to attend an open evening, ask questions and read patient reviews of the provider on sites like Doctify and TrustPilot to make sure you’re fully happy with what they have to offer.

 Where can I learn more about my suitability for lens replacement?

-If you would like to learn more about lens replacement surgery and how you can benefit from it, then book a free consultation at Optegra, or attend one of our open evenings where you can ask any questions you may have and check out our world class facilities.
+If you would like to learn more about lens replacement surgery and how you can benefit from it, then book a free consultation at Optegra during which you can ask any questions you may have and check out our world class facilities.
 We look forward to meeting you!